agCleo/craft-oa-ScholIndexes-doc/CRAFT-OA-doc-CORE.md

 # CORE

-*Last version: 2024-12-30*
+*Last version: 2025-02-17*

 CORE (COnnecting REpositories) provides a comprehensive bibliographic database of the world’s scholarly literature, collecting and indexing research from repositories and journals.
-It is also the world’s largest collection of full text open access research papers.
+It contains a large collection of full text open access research papers.
 CORE is a not-for-profit service dedicated to the open access mission and one of the signatories of the Principles of Open Scholarly Infrastructures.

 ## General Information